csos95/ereader/README.md

 - [x] show something when the table of contents is empty/don't show button
 - [x] ignore empty html tags (switched to cursive-markup-rs)
 - [x] test compressing chapter contents
+- [x] add bookmarks that point to a chapter and progress percent
+- [ ] show book title on bookmark
+- [ ] clean up the mess from adding bookmarks
+- [ ] add delete bookmark button
 - [ ] test dictionary trainging for compression
     training on all books would probably take too long, but try it anyways will probably want to do something like train on the first n chapters of content